MohamedAbdeen21/niwid-db/README.md

    nc localhost 8080
    ```

-4. Send you sql queries.

-5. Once done, send a "quit" to terminate the connection.

 ### Usage

 niwid-db can execute SQL queries for managing tables, running transactions, and executing basic SQL commands.